crawlsh/docs/README.md

 ## Cases
 * Searching
     Searching system requires huge amount of data on internet.
-    With Aparker, you could define a searching system of a specific website by crawling all of their pages!
+    With Crawl.sh, you could define a searching system of a specific website by crawling all of their pages!
 We would handle the coding of searching.

 * Warning
-    Searching system requires huge amount of data on internet.
-    With Aparker, you could define a searching system of a specific website by crawling all of their pages!
-We would handle the coding of searching.

-* Articles PDFs
-    Searching system requires huge amount of data on internet.
-    With Aparker, you could define a searching system of a specific website by crawling all of their pages!
-We would handle the coding of searching.
+    We provide instant push notification.
+You could choose to be notified at the end of each epoch or even each time the webpage is crawled or changed (difference identified between each epoch).
+With this, you could analyze in time and conduct a warning system.

 For more information, you could take a look at
 [API Docs](en/API)